Kiuwan logo

 Many of the worst security breaches or cyberattacks begin with a seemingly minor vulnerability or software quality issue.
 However, failure to maintain a strong security posture and update or test your applications regularly can make it easier for attackers to take advantage of them.

-The consequences of these attacks can be disastrous and far-reaching for your team and your software itself.
+The consequences of these attacks can be disastrous and far-reaching for your team and your software.
 In fact, the majority of security incidents are the result of software security defects.
 It could also potentially cost your company millions of lost dollars in downtime while hackers use your compromised data to their benefit.

 Even more, your company could end up losing money due to fines and settlement fees and suffer the consequences of a tarnished brand reputation for years to come.